Luscious Lemon Lavender Cake. Bright lemony cake with a hints of lavender.

 - Add in the eggs 2 at a time, continue mixing.

-- Add in the lavender extract, continue mixing.
+- Add in the lavender extract and lemon zest, continue mixing.

 - With mixer on low add the flour mixture and milk by alternating each.
 Mix until fully combined.